elixir-europe/rdmkit/pages/your_tasks/data_publication.md

   * Who controls the data?

 ### Solutions
-* If ethical, legal or contractual issues apply to your data (e.g. personal or sensitive data, confidential or third-party data, data with copyright, data with potential economic or commercial value, intellectual property or IP data, etc) ask help to the Legal Team, Tech Transfer Office or Data Protection Officer of your institute.
+* If ethical, legal or contractual issues apply to your data type (e.g. personal or sensitive data, confidential or third-party data, data with copyright, data with potential economic or commercial value, intellectual property or IP data, etc), ask for help and advice from the Legal Team, Tech Transfer Office, and/or Data Protection Officer of your institute.
-* Decide what is the right [type of access](https://rdmkit.elixir-europe.org/sharing#what-should-be-considered-for-data-sharing) for your data, for instance:
+* Decide what is the right [type of access](sharing#what-should-be-considered-for-data-sharing) for your data, for instance:
   * Open access.
   * Registered access or with authentication procedure.
   * Controlled access or via Data Access Committees (DACs).